USER-4w4i5/Semester---Notes/OS/OS Quick Notes 2, 2023.md

   - In the Source Engine, physics simulation can be distributed across multiple threads, with each thread responsible for a different aspect of the physics world.
   - For example, one thread might handle rigid body simulations, another for fluid dynamics, and another for soft body physics.
   - These threads work in parallel, taking advantage of multicore processors to provide realistic and responsive in-game physics.

-Valve's Source Engine is just one example of how multithreading and multicore processors are harnessed to improve software performance, particularly in the gaming industry.
-By effectively utilizing multiple cores, software can deliver a better user experience, whether it's gaming or other computationally intensive applications.

 ## 4.4 Windows 7 Thread and SMP management